NTNU-IndEcol/df_file_interchange/README.md

 (df_reload, metainfo_reload) = fi.read_df(metafile)
 ```

 If you were extending the extra info or units, you'll probably have to include a context.
-TODO: document this.
+Please see the documentation for an explanation of how to do this.

 ## Known Problems